-In the first of such studies, H215O PET was used to measure rCBF in a post-traumatic vegetative patient during an auditorily presented story told by his mother (6).
-Compared to non-word sounds, activation was observed in the anterior cingulate and temporal cortices, possibly reflecting emotional processing of the contents, or tone, of the mother's speech.
-In another patient diagnosed as vegetative, Menon and colleagues (7) used PET to study covert visual processing in response to familiar faces.
-When the patient was presented with pictures of the faces of family and close friends, robust activity was observed in the right fusiform gyrus, the socalled human face area.
+In the first of such studies, H215O PET was used to measure rCBF in a post traumatic vegetative patient during an auditorily presented story told by his mother.6 Compared to nonword sounds, activation was observed in the anterior cingulate and temporal cortices, possibly reflecting emotional processing of the contents, or tone, of the mother's speech.
+In another patient diagnosed as vegetative, Menon and colleagues7 used PET to study covert visual processing in response to familiar faces.
+When the patient was presented with pictures of the faces of family and close friends, robust activity was observed in the right fusiform gyrus, the so-called human "face area."
 Importantly, both of these studies involved single, well-documented cases; in cohort PET studies of patients unequivocally meeting the clinical diagnosis of the vegetative state, normal brain activity in response to external stimulation has generally been the exception rather than the rule.
-For example, in one study of fifteen vegetative patients, high intensity noxious electrical stimulation activated midbrain, contralateral thalamus and primary somatosensory cortex in every patient (8).
-However, unlike control subjects, the patients showed no activation of the secondary somatosensory, insular, posterior parietal or anterior cingulate cortices.
+For example, in one study of 15 vegetative patients, high-intensity noxious electrical stimulation activated midbrain, contralateral thalamus, and primary somatosensory cortex in every patient.8 However, unlike control subjects, the patients did not activate secondary somatosensory, insular, posterior parietal, or anterior cingulate cortices.

-Recently, Di and colleagues (9) used event-related fMRI to measure brain activation in seven vegetative patients in response to the patient's own name spoken by a familiar voice.
-Two of the vegetative patients exhibited no significant activity at all, three patients exhibited activation in primary auditory areas and two patients exhibited activity in "higher-order" associative temporal-lobe areas.
-Whilst this result is encouraging (particularly because the two vegetative patients who showed the most widespread activation subsequently improved to minimally conscious state in the following months), it lacks cognitive specificity; that is to say, responses to the patient's own name spoken by a familiar voice were compared only to responses to the attenuated noise of the MRI scanner.
-Therefore, the activation observed may have reflected a specific response to one's own name, but it is equally possible that it reflected a low-level orienting response to speech in general, an emotional response to the speaker (see 10), or any one of a number of possible cognitive processes relating to the unmatched auditory stimuli.
-As a result, the interpretation hinges on a reverse inference, a common practice in neuroimaging by which the engagement of a given cognitive process is inferred solely on the basis of the observed activation in a particular brain region (11.12).
+Recently, Di and colleagues9 used event-related fMRI to measure brain activation in seven vegetative patients in response to the patient's own name spoken by a familiar voice.
+Two of the vegetative patients exhibited no significant activity at all, three patients exhibited activation in primary auditory areas, and two patients exhibited activity in "higher-order" associative temporal-lobe areas.
+While this result is encouraging (particularly because the two vegetative patients who showed the most widespread activation subsequently improved to minimally conscious state in the following months), it lacks cognitive specificity; that is to say, responses to the patient's own name spoken by a familiar voice were compared only to responses to the attenuated noise of the MRI scanner.
+Therefore, the activation observed may have reflected a specific response to one's own name, but it is equally possible that it reflected a low-level orienting response to speech in general, an emotional response to the speaker (see Ref.
+10), or any one of a number of possible cognitive processes relating to the unmatched auditory stimuli.
+As a result, the interpretation hinges on a reverse inference, a common practice in neuroimaging by which the engagement of a given cognitive process is inferred solely on the basis of the observed activation in a particular brain region.11,12